 The data gathered is based on the profile where the command is run.
 If it is run from the installation directory, then the default profile is used.

-Note: Be sure to run the command from the profile you wish to gather data from.
+Note: Be sure to run the command from the profile from which you wish to gather data.

 The "General" collection gathers the following information:

 - Profile logs directory (profile_root/logs).
 The collected files include all of the server log files and trace under this profile directory.

 - The results of the versionInfo -maintenancePackages command.

 - (Optionally) The profile config directory (profile_root/config).
 This directory is only collected when the -config=yes option is used.